open-wc/open-wc/packages/es-dev-server/README.md

 index.html
 ```

-If you run `es-dev-server` regularly from the root of this project, you can access your app at `/` or `/index.html` in the browser.
+If you run the `es-dev-server` command from the root of the project, you can access your app at `/` or `/index.html` in the browser.

 </details>